 when larger rockets became the norm.
 In recent years, it’s making a come back,

-being used for major engines like the Space-X Merlin and Raptor engines.
+being used for major engines like the SpaceX Merlin engines.

 ※IST’s avionics testbed uses convetional injectors.